demystifying-javascript/javascript-fullstack-developer-extension-pack/README.md

-# Javascript Fullstack Developer Extension Pack
+# Javascript Fullstack Development Extension Pack
 This extension pack packages some of the most popular and some of my favorite extensions needed for fullstack Javascript development or web development.

 ## Extensions Included